royaboya/EXIFT/README.md

 # EXIFT
-Simple Python program to take in images and read its exif data using `PIL`
+Simple Python program to take in images and read its exif data using `PIL` Called it EXIFT because I wanted it to sound like "ex-sift" sort of like sifting through images

 usage: `main.py [-h] [-i INPUT_IMAGE] [-o OUTPUT_FILE] [-d DIRECTORY] [-s] [-g]`
 ```